-This introductory course provides a set of concepts and theories to describe and explain the social behavior of human beings.
-The course covers subjects such as culture, social organization, socialization and personality, deviance, social stratification, and the institutions of the family, religion, education, politics, and the economy.
+This introductory course provides a set of concepts and theories to describe and explain the social behavior of human beings and organization of society.
+Students examine subjects such as culture, deviance, sexuality, media, social stratification, and the institutions of the family, religion, education, politics, and the economy.

-2 American Social Problems (3) UC:CSU
+2 American Social Problems (3) UC:CSU む

-(CAN SOC 4)
+(CAN SOC 4) Prerequisite: None.

-Prerequisite: None.
+placement into English 101.
 Lecture, 3 hours.

-Sociological concepts and theories are used to describe and explain a range of social problems that exist in the United States, such as issues of changing morals, sexual identity, suicide, drugs, marriage, population, minorities, crime, wealth and poverty, political radicalism and weapons of mass destruction.
+Sociological concepts and theories are used to describe and explain a range of social problems that exist in the United States, such as issues of prejudice, discrimination, suicide, drugs, crime, wealth and poverty, political radicalism and weapons of mass destruction.
+We will also analyze the effectiveness of attempted and potential solutions to these social problems.